 Although the Court stressed out it was unrelated to specific actions meant to tackle carbon emissions, the calculated prejudice at the date of the judgment has been reduced to an excess of 15 Mt CO2eq (0.9% above budget).

 In the end, the year 2020 allowed France to respect the average carbon budget of a six-year period, from 2015 to 2020.
-Except that the economy started again in 2021 and carbon emissions are expected to increase, making France de factor over budget pretty quickly.
+Except that the economy started again in 2021 and carbon emissions are expected to increase, making France de facto over budget pretty quickly.

 No penalty payment for failing to compensate carbon budget surplus